 There is no such thing as one size fits all when it comes to selecting a business structure.
 The answer doesn’t have to be complicated though, consult with your accountant or follow these steps for starting a business from home.

 I know that starting a new business can feel overwhelming.
 But you’re not alone.
 If you need more guidance to get started as a VA, then consider getting some professional virtual assistant training

 Gina Horkey is an expert in the VA business, and she teaches others how to become virtual assistants.
 In 2014 Gina started her own VA business, and within six months, she was making $4,000 per month.

 Once she realized the demand for virtual assistants, she created a course to help others get started as VAs.

-Gina teaches you how to start your own business and find paying clients in her best-selling course 30 Days or Less to Virtual Assistant Success.
+Gina teaches you how to start your own business and find paying clients in her best-selling Jumpstart Your Virtual Assistant Business (in 4 quick steps) course.
 If you’re looking for a way to get your VA business started quickly, this is where you want to start.

 Grow your virtual assistant business

 Ask your clients to provide reviews that you can share on your website and social media.

 Having testimonials available helps build credibility with prospective clients and can go a long way in building your business.